-Our research is in the general area of water quality and environmental biotechnology, with focused scientirfic interests in microbial biodiversity, microbial ecology, and environmental genomics.
-The main objectives are to understand environmental fate of water quality indicator and actual pathogens, to identify fundamental principals governing microbial community dynamics, and to develop models simulating engineered biological systems.
+Our research is in the general areas of water quality and environmental biotechnology, with focused scientific interests in microbial ecology and environmental genomics.
+Currently, we are most interested in understanding the ecology of fecal indicator bacteria and pathogens in the environment, to identify fundamental principals governing microbial community structure and function dynamics, and to develop innovative biotechnological solutions to environmental and health challenges.

 Particular areas of ongoing research include:

 - Pathogens in natural/built environments: ecology of fecal pathogens in coastal soil/sediment/water environments, enteric pathogens in municipal wastewater for community disease monitoring, antibiotic resistance in the environment.